NYC Women’s Fund FAQ

 How are applications reviewed?

+All NYC Women’s Fund applications are reviewed by external Selection Panelists through 3 rounds of review, voting, and elimination, producing a smaller pool for each round.
 In the first two rounds, panelists review all applications remotely and vote online.
-A third discussion round is then held in which panelists meet online to discuss applications and collectively select the award recipients.
+A third round of panel discussion is then convened by NYFA, in which panelists meet to discuss applications and collectively select the award recipients.

 BUDGET FAQs: